How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 Order to clear the court

 The court has the power to make an order to clear the court (where everyone but the parties leave the court) and forbid any reporting of proceedings (in newspapers or other media).
 This only happens in certain limited circumstances when it is necessary and when a suppression order would not be enough.
-To avoid any of the following:
+The order can be made to avoid any of the following:

 - undue disruption of the proceedings – for example, the court case could be disrupted because of the high profile of the defendant